-Best for readers deciding whether to chase the Final, hold flexible lodging, or build a New York trip around a match that may remain expensive or unavailable.
+Best for readers deciding whether to chase the Final, hold flexible lodging, or build a New York New Jersey trip around a match that may remain expensive or unavailable.

 Final Week Planning

-New York New Jersey World Cup 2026 Tickets and Hotels Guide
+New York New Jersey World Cup 2026 Final Tickets and Hotels Guide

 Last reviewed: May 13, 2026.
 Independent guide, not affiliated with FIFA.

-Start with official ticket routes, then compare hotel areas by refund rules and post-match return plans.
+For the Final, start with official ticket routes, then compare hotel areas by refund rules and the post-match return route to Manhattan, Jersey City, Newark, Secaucus, or the Meadowlands.
 Do not book final-week lodging only by map distance to MetLife Stadium.

 New York New Jersey Stadium / MetLife Stadium - Final host region and eight-match host city